nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

 # zettelkasten generic ideas

+- integrate with calendar
+  - cron somewhere that runs stuff in API and checks things in?
+    - secrets on server vs. on github
 - deep questions - graph search through notes to see how 2 nodes are connected
 - lists kept up to date with graph queries
 - edit cards from on the road to run batch jobs